-It has full coverage of all the use cases of the OCPP standard, also Smart Charging features of 1.6.
+It has a full coverage of all the use cases of the OCPP standard, also Smart Charging features of 1.6.
 Basically, integration was quite easy, the only headache might be that you really need to know how you wish the charger to behave.
 There are so many configuration parameters to choose from that setting up a good config might take a while.

 Where to buy the product or service

 This is a good product when you are building charging sites with several chargers.
-Portfolio has a good range of different models, and especially the newer version controller units have tons of configurations to choose the desired behavior.
+The portfolio has a good range of different models, and especially the newer version controller units have tons of configurations to choose the desired behavior.
 You will not go wrong with these units when it comes to integrations.

 Looking for other product reviews by eMabler?
 Here is the complete list of what we already done.